 Freckles and The Progress Review encourage potential pet owners who are loving and responsible to consider adopting a pet from the Cedar Bend Humane Society.

-I am current on vaccination, microchipped, FELUK tested and started on flea/tick prevention.
-My adoption fee is $80.
+He is microchipped, FELUK tested, and started on flea/tick prevention.

 For more information about adopting a pet, contact: